ourcodingclub/tutorials-in-progress/2016-12-11-maps_tutorial.md

 geom_point(aes(colour = scientificname))
 ```

-It looks like some of the Penguin populations might be from zoos in U.S cities, let's remove those entries:
+It looks like some of the penguin populations might be from zoos in U.S cities, let's remove those entries:

 ```r
 pc_trim <- pc_trim %>% filter(decimallongitude > -50)